NicoleChJ/DataSciencePortafolio/Code Snippets/Readme.md

 - Feature Creation
 - Feature Selection.
 - Feature Extraction.
-- Feature Scaling and normalization: Some machine learning algorithms perform better or converge faster when features are on a similar scale
+- Feature Scaling and Normalization: Some machine learning algorithms perform better or converge faster when features are on a similar scale
 - Feature Enconding.
-- Feature Importance
+- Feature Importance.

 1. Workflow Recommendations: Understand domain context, start with simple transformations,validate each feature's impact,avoid data leakage,use cross-validation and consider cosmputational complexity